-His Amazon #1 business bestseller “Non-Bullshit Innovation” is a 20-country quest for bold corporate innovation in the face of technology-led disruption, sets out sixteen proven strategies for future-proofing a successful business — helping leaders build resilience in a post-COVID-19 world.
+David’s Amazon #1 business bestseller Non-Bullshit Innovation: 17 Proven Ways to Transform How You Work (Penguin) has been published in Japan, Korea, Russia, Ukraine and beyond.
+The book, a 20-country quest for bold corporate innovation in the face of technology-led disruption, sets out 17 proven strategies for future-proofing a successful business — helping leaders build resilience in an uncertain world.

 David deconstructs tech trends in real time, unpacking how major innovations like artificial intelligence, quantum computing, autonomous vehicles, and more, are changing businesses and consumers.
+He focuses on how technology-led innovation can build prosperity even in economic downturns and amid market crises.
+He delivers fascinating and

-He’s typically asked to speak about how innovation and technology are likely to impact a particular sector (from manufacturing to motoring), and what incumbent companies can do to protect themselves.
-He customises every talk, and in recent times has addressed audiences in finance, fashion, utilities, television, insurance, shipping, travel, real estate and business software.
-He also speaks a lot abot changing business models, and how companies can develop a culture of innovation.
+months has addressed audiences in finance, fashion, utilities, television, insurance, shipping, travel, real estate and business software.
+He also speaks a lot about changing business models, and how companies can develop a culture of innovation.

 And he is still searching for the future.